SEOTrance

 5.

-Which one of the following answers describes how tools will help you to evaluate the success of your signs and metaphors?
+Which answer best describes how tools help you evaluate whether your signs and metaphors are effective?

 Please select the best answer.